Thiruthiyad

-Thiruthiyad (Malayam: തിരുത്തിയാറ്) is a village near Vazhayur in Malappuram district, also accessible from Mavoor town through the Oorkkadavu bridge.
+Thiruthiyad is a village near Vazhayur in Malappuram district, also accessible from Mavoor town through the Oorkkadavu bridge.
 It is on the Chaliyar river.
 The village contains lots of banana cultivation and paddy fields.

 Culture

 Thiruthiyad village is as predominantly Muslim populated area.
 The culture mainly compromises of Muslim traditions, such as Duff Muttu, Kolkali and Aravanamuttu.
 Many local mosques are connected to libraries, giving a rich source of Islamic studies.
 Some of the books are written in Arabi-Malayalam, a version of the Malayalam language written in Arabic script.
 People gather in mosques for the evening prayer and continue to sit there after the prayers discussing social and cultural issues.
 Business and family issues are also sorted out during these meetings.

-There is also a Hindu population, though small in comparison to that of the muslim population, who keep their rich traditions by celebrating various festivals in their temples.
+There is also a Hindu population, though small in comparison to that of the Muslim population, who keep their rich traditions by celebrating various festivals in their temples.
 Hindu rituals take place with a regular devotion like other parts of Kerala.